gghati/Emojifier/README.md

 The emojifier can automatically turn this into:
 >"Congratulations on the promotion! 👍 Let's get coffee and talk. ☕️ Love you! ❤️"

-This NLP project Predict the Emojis for the Given Text, Using LSTM as a
+This is a NLP project to Predict the Emojis for the Given Text, Using LSTM Structure.

 ## Baseline model: Emojifier